iLert/terraform-provider-ilert/website/docs/r/status_page.html.markdown

 - `account_wide_view` - (Optional) Indicates whether or not the status page should be shown account wide.
 - `structure` - (Optional) A [structure](#structure-arguments) block.
 - `appearance` - (Optional) The appearance of the status page.
 Allowed values are `LIGHT` and `DARK`.
+- `email_whitelist` - (Optional) One or more emails to whitelist.
+Enables login via email only.
+- `announcement` - (Optional) Sets the text for an announcement shown at the top of the status page and/or in a widget.
+- `announcement_on_page`- (Optional) Indicates whether the announcement is show at the top of the status page or not.
+- `announcement_in_widget`- (Optional) Indicates whether the announcement is also shown in the status widget.
 - `metric` - (Required) One or more [metric](#metric-arguments) blocks.

 #### Service Arguments